RBF Weighted Hyper-Involution for RGB-D Object Detection: Introduction

-We attempt to tackle some of the above mentioned issues using a depth aware involution based fusion network for RGB-D object detection.
-The proposed single stage architecture, shown in Figure 1, works in real-time incorporating two new components with notable performance.
-The specific contributions of this work are listed below. \begin{itemize} \item We propose a dynamic depth aware hyper-involution module as an alternative to standard convolution for proper utilization of raw depth information and spatial specific features. \item We propose an improved encoding-decoding type fusion stage in the middle layers of the model that can combine the features extracted from depth stream and RGB stream to extract the most significant semantic information. \item We develop a pipeline to automatically generate realistic RGB-D images from 3D CAD models and background images for training and testing the performance and applicability of the detection model in diverse environment. \item We build a completely new outdoor RGB-D dataset with annotations for RGB-D based object detection. \end{itemize}
+\item A dynamic depth aware hyper-involution module as an alternative to standard convolution for proper utilization of raw depth information and spatial specific features. \item An improved encoder-decoder fusion stage in the middle layers can combine features from the depth and RGB streams, extracting the most significant semantic information. \item We introduce a novel outdoor RGB-D dataset for 2D object detection, with carefully curated annotations.
+A thorough characterization of the dataset, including statistics, annotation methodology, depth synthesis procedures, and qualitative samples, is provided in Section\ref{sec_novel_data}. \end{itemize}